vemulakonda123/k8s-doc/EKS.md

 Kubernetes service accounts, and other mechanisms like OIDC.

 Authorization: Verifies what you can do.
-In EKS, this is managed primarily through Kubernetes RBAC and can be augmented with IAM roles via IRSA.
+In EKS, this is managed primarily through Kubernetes RBAC and can be augmented with IAM roles via IRSA (IAM Role for service account).
 ```